-assumes the duties of the chairperson when he/she is absent.
+- assumes the duties of the chairperson when he/she is absent. - attends the Diocesan Pastoral Council (DPC) twice a year.

 The secretary

 - prepares material for meetings; - keeps an accurate record of council meetings.

 The executive is usually selected by the council.
 In some cases the secretary may not be a member of the council but a parishioner able to serve the council in this role.